-Package (RPM) Description novell-lum-providers A set of CIM providers to facilitate the management of Linux User Management, which is a plug-in to PAM. novell-nrm Novell Remote Manager, web-based Linux machine management, and control interface.
-It contains all the binaries and necessary components for Novell Remote Manager.
+Package (RPM) Description novell-lum-providers A set of CIM providers to facilitate the management of Linux User Management, which is a plug-in to PAM. novell-nrm OES Remote Manager, web-based Linux machine management, and control interface.
+It contains all the binaries and necessary components for OES Remote Manager.

-Table B-2 lists the plug-in software that adds functionality to Novell Remote Manager when the related OES Services pattern is installed:
+Table B-2 lists the plug-in software that adds functionality to NRM when the related OES Services pattern is installed:

-Table B-2 Packages for Program Plug-Ins to Novell Remote Manager
+Table B-2 Packages for Program Plug-Ins to NRM

-RPM Description novell-ncpserv-nrm NRM plug-in for the Novell NCP Server and Dynamic Storage Technology novell-cifs-nrm NRM plug-in for Novell CIFS Services novell-afp-nrm NRM plug-in for Novell AFP Services
+RPM Description novell-ncpserv-nrm NRM plug-in for the NCP Server and Dynamic Storage Technology novell-cifs-nrm NRM plug-in for CIFS Services novell-afp-nrm NRM plug-in for AFP Services

-Table B-3 lists the software that Novell Remote Manager depends on to report server and services health information in OES 2015 SP1:
+Table B-3 lists the software that NRM depends on to report server and services health information in OES:

-Table B-3 Open Source Packages Used for Server and Services Health Monitoring in OES 2015 SP1
+Table B-3 Open Source Packages Used for Server and Services Health Monitoring in OES

-RPM Description novell-ganglia-monitor-core-gmetad Ganglia Meta daemon that gathers the health statistics about the server novell-ganglia-monitor-core-gmond Ganglia Monitor daemon that provides the Ganglia monitoring service novell-ganglia-web Ganglia Distributed Monitoring System that provides historical graphs of the collected system metrics nagios Core programs for the Nagios Network Monitor nagios-plugins Nagios Plug-Ins that perform the service checks and return the status to Nagios nagios-www The HTML and CGI files for the Nagios web interface
+RPM Description novell-ganglia-monitor-core-gmetad Ganglia Meta daemon that gathers the health statistics about the server novell-ganglia-monitor-core-gmond Ganglia Monitor daemon that provides the Ganglia monitoring service novell-ganglia-web Ganglia Distributed Monitoring System that provides historical graphs of the collected system metrics monitoring-plugins-nagios Checks the status of the Nagios process on the local machine.
+It also ensures the Nagios status log is no older than the number of minutes specified by the expires option. microfocus-nagios Core programs for the Nagios Network Monitor microfocus-nagios-www-dch The HTML files that do not "call home" and also allow to run the web interface without PHP support microfocus-nagios-www The HTML and CGI files for the Nagios web interface